How to: Configure metrics and fine tune detection configuration

 Use this article to start configuring your Metrics Advisor instance using the web portal.
 To browse the metrics for a specific data feed, go to the Data feeds page and select one of the feeds.
 This will display a list of metrics associated with it.

-Click on one of the metric names to see its details.
+Select one of the metric names to see its details.
 In this detailed view, you can switch to another metric in the same data feed using the drop down list in the top right corner of the screen.

-When you first view a metrics' details, you can load a time series by letting Metrics Advisor choose one for you, or by specifying values to be included for each dimension.
+When you first view a metric's details, you can load a time series by letting Metrics Advisor choose one for you, or by specifying values to be included for each dimension.

 You can also select time ranges, and change the layout of the page.

 - The start time is inclusive.

 You can click the Incidents tab to view anomalies, and find a link to the Incident hub.